 This was no use.
 A question whose answer eluded him so completely was almost worse than the boredom it was supposed to replace.
 And yet nothing else would occupy his mind.
 Well, there was that restaurateur… Sagara was fond of a good meal, of course, but there wasn’t much to Sekihara beyond business; she probably wouldn’t be able to hold his attention anywhere but at a dinner table.

 There had to be someone else.
-Why did it seem that the answer was there, but barely beyond his reach?
-The most annoying part was that it didn’t matter… it was just something to keep him from boredom… it shouldn’t be this frustrating…
+Why did it seem the answer was there, but barely beyond his reach?
+The most annoying part was that it didn’t matter… it was just something to keep him from insanity… it shouldn’t be this frustrating…

 The question about Sagara, and the conviction that he was forgetting someone, bothered him still, but that was fading along with the overriding need to stave off boredom.
 And once he stopped thinking about it all together, the answer was sure to come to him.